 Manage back pain with regular exercise and professional help as required

 If you have an attack of lower-back pain that is severe, continuous and not improving, assessment and treatment by a health care professional who focuses on the back or other musculoskeletal problems may help.
 These practitioners may use both active and passive techniques to help you feel better.
 Examples of passive techniques that may be used to get you moving include:

 An active approach, like walking or water aerobics is usually the most effective.
 Exercise is often the best way to relieve lower-back pain.

-Check with your doctor before starting an exercise program.
+Check with your health care provider before starting an exercise program.

 Work with an expert.
 It may help to work with a health professional (such as a physiotherapist) who can explain which activities are right for you—a medical professional such as a physiotherapist or chiropractor—or an exercise expert such as a kinesiologist, registered massage therapist, informed personal trainer, yoga instructor.

 Choose exercises you enjoy.
 Many activities can help relieve back pain.
 Try to include activities that strengthen the muscles around your trunk, your abdominal muscles as well as those in your lower back.
 Studies show the following activities help relieve back pain: